 - a simple, automatic, inborn response to a sensory stimulus, such as the knee-jerk response

-somatic nervous system → the division of the peripheral nervous system that calms the body, conserving its energy
+sympathetic nervous system → the division of the autonomic nervous system that calms the body, conserving its energy